S&P 500 7,440.75F -0.04% DOW NASDAQ 29,691.75F -0.08% VIX 18.25 -6.12% CRUDE 84.24 +0.00% NAT GAS 3.13 -0.03% GOLD 4,234.70 -0.05%

 Gold Seasonal Projection

-Projection as of Jun 03, 2026 from closing price $4,501.20
+Projection as of Jun 12, 2026 from closing price $4,209.90

-Pattern Comparison: The consecutive 10-year pattern is more bullish than the midterm election year pattern for Gold (+4.4% vs -14.5% projected over 60 days).
+Pattern Comparison: The consecutive 10-year pattern is more bullish than the midterm election year pattern for Gold (+7.8% vs -13.4% projected over 60 days).
 The win rate is 50% for consecutive years vs 33% for midterm election years.

 How to Use This Data

-When the two bases diverge as they do here, pointing in opposite directions, it signals that the election cycle context has historically produced meaningfully different outcomes than the broader consecutive pattern.
-The median return is often more reliable than the average because it is less distorted by outlier years like the best historical return of +15.8% or the worst of -6.4%.
+When the two bases diverge, as they do here, it signals that the midterm election year cycle has historically produced meaningfully different outcomes than the broader consecutive pattern.
+The midterm base shows a 33.3% win rate and a median return of -2.0%, which is worth noting because the median is less distorted by outlier years than the average return figure.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.